 There are two components to the certification process:

 - assessment of the candidate’s qualifications to perform the duties of the position, based on the submitted application

 - assessment of the candidate’s knowledge, based on an examination

 If the candidate is able to clearly demonstrate to the CNSC their knowledge, as it relates to the RSO position within their organization, the Commission or a designated officer authorized by the Commission will certify the candidate in the position of RSO.
 The process for certification of Class II RSOs, along with guidance for applicants, is outlined in REGDOC-2.2.3, Personnel Certification.

 The CNSC has a number of tools at its disposal to ensure that licensees are in compliance with the Act, regulations, and their licence conditions.
 Read more about compliance activities for Class II nuclear facilities and prescribed equipment.

 All licensees are responsible for safely carrying out the nuclear activities authorized under their licences, from the issuance of the licence up to and including safe termination of the licensed activities.
-A financial guarantee ensures there are funds available for the safe termination of licensed activities when the licensee is unable to carry this out.
-Starting in early 2015, licensees will be required to provide a financial guarantee to the CNSC.
+A financial guarantee ensures there are funds available for the safe termination of licensed activities if the licensee is unable to carry this out.
+Since 2015, licensees possessing > 50 MBq of most nuclear substances and/or operating certain Class II prescribed equipment are required to provide a financial guarantee to the CNSC.